Mark Phillips (Guyanese politician): Military career

 In December 1980, he joined the Guyana Defence Force as an Officer cadet and travelled to the United Kingdom for military training on the Standard Military Officers’ Course Number 26, at the prestigious Royal Military Academy Sandhurst.
 Trained in Brazil, he served as a Special forces Officer, and he is an accomplished Paratrooper and Jumpmaster.
 Thereafter, he held appointments at the tactical and operational levels of the Guyana Defence Force and retired as a brigadier and chief of staff in October 2016, having served for over 36 years.
 He is a recipient of the Military Service Star (MSS) the highest national military award in Guyana.

-During his time in the Guyana Defence Force, Brigadier Phillips earned a Master of Science degree in Public Management from the La Pontificia Universidad Católica Madre y Maestra in the Dominican Republic and by extension is proficient in Spanish.
-He has two postgraduate diplomas, one in Advanced Defense and Security Studies from the Inter-American Defense College in Washington D.C., and another in Defense Studies, from the United States Army Command and General Staff College (CGSC) in Fort Leavenworth, Kansas.
+During his time in the Guyana Defence Force, Brigadier Phillips earned a Master of Science degree in Public Management from the Pontificia Universidad Católica Madre y Maestra in the Dominican Republic and by extension is proficient in Spanish.
+He has two postgraduate diplomas, one in Advanced Defense and Security Studies from the Inter-American Defense College in Washington, D.C., and another in Defense Studies, from the United States Army Command and General Staff College (CGSC) in Fort Leavenworth, Kansas.
 He also earned a Bachelor of Social Sciences in Public Management from the University of Guyana and many other qualifications and certificates.

-Chief of Defense Staff (2013–2016)
+Chief of Defense Staff (2013–2018)

 Brigadier Phillips has commanded at every level of the Guyana Defence Force.
 Before being appointed Inspector General in 2011, he served as Colonel Administration and Quartering, and Colonel General Staff.
 Phillips has also been Guyana's head of delegation to the Inter-American Defence Board from 2008 to 2009, and was Guyana's non-resident military attaché to Venezuela.
 He was promoted to the rank of brigadier in 2013 by President Donald Ramotar, before he took command of the defence force.
-He was appointed as the chief of the staff of the Guyana Defence Force in September 2013 and served in that position until his retirement in October 2016.
+He was appointed as the chief of the staff of the Guyana Defence Force in September 2013 and served in that position until his retirement in October 2018.

-Immediately following his retirement in October 2016, Brigadier Phillips was inducted into the International Hall of Fame of the CGSC, Kansas, USA.
+Immediately following his retirement in October 2018, Brigadier Phillips was inducted into the International Hall of Fame of the CGSC, Kansas, USA.
 This honour is bestowed to graduates who have achieved the highest military office in their respective country.